Alvie/JoinNotification/README.md

 A PocketMine-MP plugin that tells everyone who comes on when they come and if they are ADMIN.

-  - If player is OP it says (in RED): Hello!
-Guys, <username> [ADMIN] has joined the game!
+  - If player is OP it says: Hello!
+Guys, "username" [ADMIN] has joined the game!
-  - If player is not OP then it just says (in GREEN) Hello!
-Guys, <username> joined the game!
+  - If player is not OP then it just says: Hello!
+Guys, "username" [DEFAULT] joined the game!

 Version
 ----

-1.3.0
+1.1.0.0

 Installation
 --------------